AttoMap-310

 Shallow Angle Imaging for Biological, Geological, and Semiconductor Samples

-A key feature on the AttoMap-310 is its incorporation of a goniometer stage that allows for a wide range of incidence angles from normal incidence (90 degrees) to near-grazing (3 degrees) incidence.
-This provides a number of advantages.
-For thin samples such as tissue sections or thin films, the imaging can be vastly improved at shallower x-ray incidence angles because the x-ray interaction volume increases and the background is substantially reduced.
+A key feature of the AttoMap-310 is its incorporation of a goniometer stage which allows for a wide range of incidence angles from normal incidence (90 degrees) to near-grazing (3 degrees) incidence.
+This provides several advantages.
+For thin samples such as tissue sections or thin films, imaging can be significantly improved at shallower x-ray incidence angles as the x-ray interaction volume increases and background noise is substantially reduced.
 For crystalline samples (e.g., silicon wafers), diffraction peaks can be completely avoided.

 Light Element Detection

-AttoMap-310 provides detection of elements down to B and enables trace-level (<1%) quantification of organics such as C, O, N. This is accomplished through the system’s incorporation of a specialized low energy detector and a vacuum enclosure that achieves evacuated environments of better than 10^-4 Torr.
-The system can also be run in ambient mode for maximum flexibility.
+AttoMap-310 enables detection of elements down to B and enables trace-level (<1%) quantification of organics such as C, O, N. This is achieved through the system’s incorporation of a specialized low-energy detector and a vacuum enclosure capable of reaching evacuated environments better than 10⁻⁴ Torr.
+The system can also operate in ambient mode for maximum flexibility.

 Low Z element detection including Boron